Comparing Canopy Growth (CGC) & Its Competitors

 |2.31

-As a group, “Medicinals & botanicals” companies have a potential upside of 37.77%.
-Given Canopy Growth’s rivals higher possible upside, analysts clearly believe Canopy Growth has less favorable growth aspects than its rivals.
+As a group, “Medicinals & botanicals” companies have a potential upside of 18.14%.
+Given Canopy Growth’s competitors higher possible upside, analysts plainly believe Canopy Growth has less favorable growth aspects than its competitors.

 Summary

-Canopy Growth rivals beat Canopy Growth on 6 of the 10 factors compared.
+Canopy Growth competitors beat Canopy Growth on 6 of the 10 factors compared.

 Canopy Growth Corporation, together with its subsidiaries, engages in the production, distribution, and sale of cannabis for recreational and medical purposes primarily in Canada, the United States, Germany, and the United Kingdom.
 It operates through two segments, Cannabis, Hemp and Other Consumer Products; and Canopy Rivers.
 The company's products include dried cannabis flowers, oils and concentrates, and softgel capsules.
 It offers its products under the Tweed, Quatreau, Deep Space, Spectrum Therapeutics, First & Free, TWD, This Works, BioSteel, DNA Genetics CraftGrow, Tokyo Smoke, DOJA, Van der Pop, and Bean & Bud brands.
 The company also provides growth capital and a strategic support platform that pursues investment opportunities in the global cannabis sector.
 Canopy Growth Corporation has a clinical research partnership with NEEKA Health Canada and NHL Alumni Association to examine the efficacy of CBD-based therapies as part of the mitigation of persistent post-concussion symptoms.
 As of February 14, 2020, it operated 28 cannabis retail stores under the Tweed or Tokyo Smoke name.
 The company was formerly known as Tweed Marijuana Inc. and changed its name to Canopy Growth Corporation in September 2015.
 Canopy Growth Corporation is headquartered in Smiths Falls, Canada.